The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 The irony

-Here's what makes this story worth telling.
 The shell-quote behavior was a bug.
-Escaping ! to \! was incorrect — ! inside single quotes has no special meaning in bash.
+Escaping ! to \! was wrong; ! inside single quotes has no special meaning in bash.
 Claude Code 2.1.92 fixed it.
 The password is now passed correctly.

 But my key was generated with the buggy behavior.
 And twenty releases were signed with the buggy behavior.
 The bug was my normal.
 Fixing the bug broke my workflow.

-This is Hyrum's Law in its purest form: with a sufficient number of users of an API, all observable behaviors of your system will be depended on by somebody.
+This is Hyrum's Law in action: with a sufficient number of users of an API, all observable behaviors of your system will be depended on by somebody.
 Even the bugs.

 If this happens to you

-If your Tauri signing suddenly fails with "Wrong password" after updating Claude Code, a terminal emulator, or any CLI wrapper:
+If your Tauri signing suddenly fails with "Wrong password" after updating Claude Code, a terminal emulator, or any CLI wrapper — check whether shell-quote is mangling your password:

 npm install shell-quote